heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Enhanced Machine Learning.md

 6. I Know the Relationships: Zero-Shot Action Recognition via Two-Stream Graph Convolutional Networks and Knowledge Graphs (AAAI 2019)
 *  A novel ZSAR framework to directly and collectively model all the three types of relationships between action-attribute, action-action, and attribute-attribute by incorporating a knowledge graph in an end-to-end manner.
 The KG is based on [ConceptNet 5.5](https://arxiv.org/abs/1612.03975).

-### KG Integrated in Training Data
-The distant-supervision based training data augmentation works (You may refer to [[the Entity Typing section](https://github.com/heathersherry/Knowledge-Graph-Tutorials-and-Papers/blob/master/topics/Named%20Entity%20Recoginition%2C%20Entity%20Extraction%20and%20Entity%20Typing.md)] for more details)
-1. Distant supervision for relation extraction without labeled data (ACL 2009)

-### KG Integrated Learning Algorithms
+### Task 2.2: KGs Integrated in Learning Algorithms

+These works integrate graph knowledge into learning.
+Specifically, numerous NLP works (such as those in entity disambiguation and entity linking) utilize the relations between words or entities to learn their embeddings (you may refer the [[Entity Linking and Disambiguation section](https://github.com/heathersherry/Knowledge-Graph-Tutorials-and-Papers/blob/master/topics/Entity%20Linking%20and%20Entity%20Disambiguation.md)] for more details).

 1. Knowledge-powered deep learning for word embedding (Joint European Conf. machine learning and knowledge discovery in databases.
 Springer, 2014)
 > * Known relations among words can be utilized as augmented contexts when computing word embeddings such as word2vec training.

-### KG Integrated in Final Hypothesis
+### Task 3: KGs Integrated During Post-processing of Learning

-These works use the knowledge graphs to indicate whether the prediction is consistent with available knowledge.
+These works use the knowledge graphs in final hypothesis, which indicates whether the prediction is consistent with available knowledge.

 1. Explicit retrofitting of distributional word vectors (ACL 2018)
 > * Post-process word embeddings based on KG
 > * Similar work: Counter-fitting word vectors to linguistic constraints (arxiv)